Most new Indie authors believe reviews are the make or break of a book and aggressively pursue them.

 There are numerous articles on the algorithm Amazon uses to determine Best Sellers Rank.
 While it is generally considered to be reviews that help to get you to the top of the pack, it isn’t, according to what I’ve read.
 Amazon won’t disclose its algorithm, but will readily agree that good reviews do seem to help drive sales, which IS the major contributory factor in Best Sellers Rank.

-I’ve written before on reviews, discussing whether or not 300 five star ratings are really all bogus or not.
-Having written and posted over 100 reviews myself, I’ve always strived for honesty, striking a balance between what I liked about the book as well as what I didn’t.
-Most of the books I review are Indie books, although I’ve also read more than my share of best-selling authors in the past year and posted those reviews whether the author needed them or not.
+I’ve written before on reviews, discussing whether or not 300 five-star ratings are really all bogus or not.
+Having written and posted 1,000s of reviews myself, I’ve always strived for honesty, striking a balance between what I liked about the book as well as what I didn’t.
+The books I review are a mix of Indie books, as well as best-selling authors, and posted those reviews whether the author needed them or not.
 In addition, in an effort to accommodate a larger variety of genres, I got the CE involved in reading and giving me his synopsis.
 That also becomes a review.

 My reviews include:

 1 Whether or not the title reflects the topic of the book.

 2 Did the cover convey the genre; show you what the book is about without your having to read the blurb?

 3 Was the setting properly introduced–did you know where it was located geographically or what year it was?